 Risk comes from not knowing what you are doing.
 Price is what you pay.
 Value is what you get.
 Forecasts may tell you a great deal about the forecaster.
 They tell you nothing about the future.

-However, in the short term, share prices can move up and down quite dramatically (we call this volatility).
+In the short term, share prices can move up and down quite dramatically (we call this volatility).
 Therefore, the greater exposure to shares means higher levels of volatility which means potentially more worry in turbulent times.
 Bonds are generally added to portfolios to reduce this short-term volatility.
 This can stunt long-term growth.

 The biggest erosion of wealth is the increasing cost of living.
 A 3% increase in the cost of living will halve the value of your money in 24 years.
 Investing in equities is your only chance of maintain the purchasing power of your money over a 30-year retirement.